Sheraton New York Times Square Hotel

 Cool detail: At a 50th anniversary celebration the hotel honored three employees who started work when the hotel opened -- and are still on the job.

-Rooms: They’re not cutting edge, but we doubt they are meant to be.
+Rooms: They’re not cutting edge, but I doubt they are meant to be.
 Instead, the refurbished rooms look contemporary, comfortable and smart.
 You can go over a business plan seated in the wheeled leather chair at the stone-covered credenza that doubles as a desk (a wall-mounted flatpanel TV hangs above).
 Or curl up with a Kindle on the chaise by the window, a clever alternative to a club chair that can become an extra bed.

 If you’re on a high floor, the shallow but sweeping 1960s windows may overlook the Hudson River or Central Park.
 (If you face a boring building from a low floor, shut the new striped floor-to-ceiling curtains that attempt to elongate those windows.)

 The renovated rooms owe their more spacious look to a new, individualized climate control system that jettisoned the bulky below-the-window units.
 Some are in fact quite small but even the little ones have king-size beds -- and all feature the Sheraton "Sweet Sleeper" mattress, which is indeed sweet.
 For an urban vibe, the designers chose neutral colors, black and silver inflections, a pop of lavender and for wall candy, stylized photos of New York.
-And we liked the suite of small photos in matching frames, which doesn’t scream “hotel” like a single large image.
+And I liked the suite of small photos in matching frames, which doesn’t scream “hotel” like a single large image.

 Bathrooms are still quite small – this is a 60s building – but look up-to-date with textured stone-covered wall coverings, sleek wash stands and new floors covered in large tiles.